 Primary output

-Quick score plus sample findings
+Quick score plus plain-language findings

 Time to value